 The section of plasmid (the expression cassette) transferred into cotton line LL25 is illustrated in Figure 2.
-This portion of the pGSV71 plasmid contains the genes that encode the bar gene and the regulatory elements that control the expression of this gene in the transgenic cotton.
+This portion of the pGSV71 plasmid contains the DNA sequence that encodes the bar gene and the regulatory elements that control the expression of the bar gene in the transgenic cotton.
 All the genetic elements present in the expression cassette are described in Table 1.